ChenSysu/homepage/about.md

   Hi there!
 </p>
 ## About
 Weiwei is a Ph.D. candidate at Institute of Logic and Cognition, Department of Philosophy, Sun Yat-sen University, China.
-I’m also a Guest Ph.D. candidate at Institute for Logic, Language and Computation, University of Amsterdam, the Netherlands.
+He is also a Guest Ph.D. candidate at Institute for Logic, Language and Computation, University of Amsterdam, The Netherlands.

-he obtained my master degree in Logic from Sun Yat-sen University and did a bachelor of Computer Science at Guangzhou University, China.
+he obtained his master degree in Logic from Sun Yat-sen University and did a bachelor of Computer Science at Guangzhou University, China.

 He enjoy writing about himself in the third person.